HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/index.md

 ## Components Overview

 AC (Atomic Components)
-These are the smallest possible building blocks of the search functionality:
+Atomic Components are the smallest possible building blocks of the search functionality, such as buttons, input fields, and chips.
+These components are built using Web Components standards like Shadow DOM for encapsulation and reusability.

 - **dx-ac-base-element:** This class creates a foundational element for developing custom web components.
 It supports internationalization and localization, and uses the Shadow DOM to encapsulate its internal structure, ensuring high reusability.
 - **dx-button:** A customisable button component with internationalisation support, conditional icon and text rendering, and isolated styling using Shadow DOM and CSS parts.